Image from Canva

 - Don’t forget about holiday ware.
 Remove it from storage and cleanse before service.

 Autumn starts the season of "company is coming."
 Get your guest bathrooms ready for frequent use.

 - Check for running toilets and proper flushing mechanisms to avoid embarrassing situations for guests.

 - Faucets that leak leave ugly residue rings.
-Repair or call plumber if necessary.
+Repair or call a plumber if necessary.

 The center space for all entertaining should be comfortable and ready at a moment’s notice to receive friends and family.